php-ru/symfony-docs-ru/logging/channels_handlers.rst

 .. caution::

-    The ``channels`` configuration only works for top level handlers.
+    The ``channels`` configuration only works for top-level handlers.
 Handlers that are nested inside a group, buffer, filter, fingers crossed or other such handler will ignore this configuration and will process every message passed to them.